National Steinbeck Center Staff

 Tara Spada: Exhibits & Events Coordinator

-Since August, Tara has worked at the National Steinbeck Center as an administrative staff assistant.
-She has an M.A. in Museum Studies from Johns Hopkins University (2017) and a B.A. in Anthropology from Washington College in Maryland.
+Tara has an M.A. in Museum Studies from Johns Hopkins University (2017) and a B.A. in Anthropology from Washington College in Maryland.
 For the past five years, Tara has worked in the museum/non-profit field.
-She is a passionate lifelong learner and she wants to change hearts and minds through museums and their unique ability to be transformative entities.
+She is a passionate lifelong learner and she believes museums can change hearts and minds through their unique ability to be transformative entities.
 Tara enjoys learning new things, meeting new people, and facilitating programs that allow diverse groups to come together to share, learn, and think.
 She is an east coast transplant but loves living in California.
 Her work at the National Steinbeck Center focuses on educational programing and events.
 She is also helping facilitate the exhibit refurbishing project.

 Julie Minnis: Education Coordinator

 Julie Minnis taught in public schools in Santa Cruz and Salinas for over 35 years.
 For the past ten years, she has provided professional development to teachers in English Language Arts for Monterey Bay area school districts.
 She has also presented at numerous state and national conferences on reading/writing literacy.
 Since the inception of the Steinbeck Young Authors program, Julie has consulted and guided that program, now in its 15th year.